nrkno/nrkno-sanity-libs/packages/sanity-plugin-nrkno-spellcheck/README.md

 NRK uses this library to integrate with Divvun and Tansa spellchecker-apis.

-The Divvun integration uses `ConfiguredSpellcheckButton` and simply provide a spellcheckService function that fetches suggestions from a divvun-server api.
+The Divvun integration uses `ConfiguredSpellcheckButton` and simply provide a spellcheck service function that fetches suggestions from a divvun-server api.

 The Tansa 4 integration:
 * uses `getSpellcheckedValues` to find spellchecked text
-* merge it all into one big, addressable string
+* merges it all into one big, addressable string
-* send the string to the Tansa js-spellchecker UI/api
+* sends the string to the Tansa js-spellchecker UI/api
-* create `ReplaceOperation[]` based on Tansa callbacks
+* creates `ReplaceOperation[]` based on Tansa callbacks
-* `useCommitSpellcheckChanges` to patch the document.
+* `useCommitReplaceOperations` to patch the document.

 # Develop